sap-tutorials/Tutorials/tutorials/s4sdk-migration-v3/s4sdk-migration-v3.md

 ---

 ## Prerequisites
  - You already have a basic understanding of how applications with the Cloud SDK are developed.
+If you are new to the Cloud SDK take a look at [how to create a sample application](https://developers.sap.com/group.s4sdk-cloud-foundry.html).
- - You have the necessary development tools (JDK, maven, git, etc.) already installed.
+ - You have the necessary development tools (JDK, maven and git) already installed.
+Take a look at [how to set up your machine](https://developers.sap.com/tutorials/s4sdk-setup.html) for details on how to install them.

 ## Details
 ### You will learn